Soul of the planet, heart of the people

 I am currently looking for partners to work with me in creating “Soul of the Planet, Heart of the People”.

 Isaan is the name of the Northeast of Thailand, with borders meeting Cambodia and Laos.
 It is the largest region equating to around the size of England and Wales combined.
-It contributes to around one third of the Thai population, however accounts for only ten pecent of the countries GDP.
-The people here identify ethnically as Thai-Isaan or Thai-Lao and have thier own dialect, a cross between Thai and Laos.
+It contributes to around one third of the Thai population, however accounts for only ten percent of the countries GDP.
+The people here identify ethnically as Thai-Isaan or Thai-Lao and have their own dialect, a cross between Thai and Laos.
 From my general observations people here remain mostly religious and pro-monarchism.
-Due to its agricultural prominance there are many stereotypes of Thai-Isaan being culturally “backwards”.
+Due to its agricultural prominence there are many stereotypes of Thai-Isaan being culturally “backwards”.
 I live in Isaan’s most prominent city of Udon Thani, however nearby Khon Kaen is larger in size and population.
-This can be attributed to the presence of the United States Air Focre during the Vietnam War and as such a boom in the city’s economy that followed.
+This can be attributed to the presence of the United States Air Force during the Vietnam War and as such a boom in Udon Thani’s economy that followed.
 Settlers to this region can be dated back to 1200 BCE, over 3000 years ago.
 Although mainly flat land there are still mountainous regions as well as large bodies of water.
 Outside of central areas it remains largely undeveloped.

 The population here is mainly agricultural, though over the past ten years or so the shift has moved away from that.
 This generation is opting to leave that way of life behind in favour of jobs with chain stores, supermarkets etc. This has had a ripple effect that has left what was once a prominent way of life dwindling.